OpenEvalProject/evals/manuscripts/elife-75231/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/036trcv74 Jiangsu Key Laboratory for Molecular and Medical Biotechnology, College of Life Sciences, Nanjing Normal University Nanjing China
+1. Jiangsu Key Laboratory for Molecular and Medical Biotechnology, College of Life Sciences, Nanjing Normal University Nanjing China ([ROR:036trcv74](https://ror.org/036trcv74))

 † Corresponding author

 ## Abstract

-Methyltransferase-like 3 (METTL3) and N 6 -methyladenosine (m 6 A) are involved in many types of biological and pathological processes, including DNA repair.
+Methyltransferase-like 3 (METTL3) and N6-methyladenosine (m6A) are involved in many types of biological and pathological processes, including DNA repair.
 However, the function and mechanism of METTL3 in DNA repair and chemotherapeutic response remain largely unknown.
 In present study, we identified that METTL3 participates in the regulation of homologous recombination repair (HR), which further influences chemotherapeutic response in both MCF-7 and MDA-MB-231 breast cancer (BC) cells.
 Knockdown of METTL3 sensitized these BC cells to Adriamycin (ADR; also named as doxorubicin) treatment and increased accumulation of DNA damage.
 Mechanically, we demonstrated that inhibition of METTL3 impaired HR efficiency and increased ADR-induced DNA damage by regulating m6A modification of EGF/RAD51 axis.
 METTL3 promoted EGF expression through m6A modification, which further upregulated RAD51 expression, resulting in enhanced HR activity.
 We further demonstrated that the m6A ‘reader,’ YTHDC1, bound to the m6A modified EGF transcript and promoted EGF synthesis, which enhanced HR and cell survival during ADR treatment in BC.
 Our findings reveal a pivotal mechanism of METTL3-mediated HR and chemotherapeutic drug response, which may contribute to cancer therapy.

 ## Introduction